tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   "[Whick attacks can WP-ZEP prevent?](http://tokkonopapa.github.io/WordPress-IP-Geo-Block/article/which-attacks-prevented.html)".
 * **Bug fix:** Fixed the issue that action hook `ip-geo-block-backup-dir` did not work correctly because the order of argument was mismatched.
+* **Improvement:** Fixed the issue that Referer Suppressor do nothing with a new element which is added into DOM after DOM ready.
+The event handler is now delegated at the `body`.

 = 2.0.8 =
 * Fixed an issue that a certain type of attack vector to the admin area (